samardzicnenad/S-99/README.md

 Here's the list of the problems:
 - P01: Find the last element of a list.
+  - expects one command line argument - a list
 - P02: Find the last but one element of a list.
+  - expects one command line argument - a list
 - P03: Find the Kth element of a list.
+  - expects two command line arguments - a list and an integer